Blog

 Features of Sir Walter

 Sir Walter has a soft, broad leaf and a rich emerald-green colour.
 It has a dense growth pattern which means it is able to survive on less water and is resistant to most common pests and diseases.
-As a result, it requires less chemical aid than other turf varieties to stay looking lush and healthy.
+In saying this, also be prepared to keep it under control with whipper snipping and garden edging.
+It does have a reputation for invading garden beds with its prolific growth.

 well kept green Sir Walter lawn

 Sir Walter is low allergenic.
 Family outdoor playtime is meant to be fun, but many Australians suffer from allergies.
 Grasses that produce seed heads are huge contributors to airborne pollen that cause allergies.
 Unlike cool season grasses that grow from seed, Sir Walter grows through spreading stolons and rhizomes (creeping stems), making it extremely low allergenic.
-It also has a smooth leaf blade and no jagged edges; therefore making it unlikely to cause skin irritation.
+It also has a smooth leaf blade and no jagged edges; therefore, making it less likely to cause skin irritation.

 Sir Walter is a truly great Australian feature lawn, but how should you care for it?